nuxodin/web-namespace-registry/README.md

 # Web Namespace Registry
-Welcome to the namespaces registry.
+Welcome to the web namespaces registry.

 The goal of this project:
 If someone is planning to develop a web framework, they can check to see if there might be a name conflict with another framework.